 Like all of its more recent predecessors, Fate of the Furious takes place in that familiar world where family is everything, physics is loose, and there’s no problem that can’t be solved with enough fast cars and large, bald men.
 Need to destroy a nuclear submarine?
 Break into an armed military facility?
 Rob a heavily-guarded motorcade in the congested streets of New York City?
 Don’t worry.
 Yes, any of things can be done with the right combination of cars and smooth men that can barely cram themselves into them.
 And, naturally, Fate of the Furious spends more than two hours proving this.

 Picking up where Furious 7 left off, the film sees the biggest and baldest of the now-core team stepping away from their role as vehicular secret agents (or whatever).
 Dom (Vin Diesel) is enjoying the dropped Cuba travel ban, honeymooning and giving Fate its lone actual street race in Havana.
 Hobbs (Dwayne Johnson) is teaching his daughter’s soccer team Māori dances.
-But, naturally, these briefly humanizing moments are soon to be replaced by more insane shit.
+Worry not: these briefly humanizing moments are soon to be replaced by more insane shit.

 Charlize Theron, playing a dreadlocked hacker straight out of a Matrix sequel, is the series’ latest villain.
 By leveraging a threat that’s pointlessly hidden from the audience before its almost immediate reveal, she manages to turn Dom to her side, pitting him against his much-ballyhooed family.
 Subsequently, led by Kurt Russell’s returning Mr. Nobody—now with Scott Eastwood superfluously at his side—Dom’s betrayed friends fight fire with fire.
 They recruit their own shorn, muscular man with a driver license in former enemy Jason Statham.